bioconda/bioconda.github.io/_sources/recipes/ezomero/README.rst.txt

    :replaces_section_title:
    :noindex:

-   A module with convenience functions for writing Python code that interacts with OMERO
+   A module with convenience functions for writing Python code that interacts with OMERO.

    :homepage: https://github.com/TheJacksonLaboratory/ezomero
    :license: GPL-2.0-only